 - Scores are less predictive within families than originally reported when evaluated across unrelated individuals.
 This is because polygenic scores owe some their their success to simply predicting the ancestry of the individual, or predicting the genomes (and hence the behavior) of the parents and thus the environment they induce.
 Within a family, all siblings have the same ancestry and the same parents, and hence the scores are less accurate for the purpose of distinguishing between siblings (the embryos).

 - The scores used to predict height or IQ work considerably worse in non-European populations.
 The accuracy of polygenic scores also varies across age, sex, and socio-economic status.

 - It is plausible that prospective parents will select the embryo for implantation based on more than one trait.
 After all, once embryos were generated and genotyped, screening for additional traits comes at no cost.
 However, when selecting for multiple traits, the gain per each individual trait decreases substantially.
 This is because an embryo scoring high for one trait may not necessarily score high for another.

 - A related problem is that when selecting for one desired trait, we may be unknowingly selecting for undesired traits or health risks.
-For example, tendency towards greater IQ is genetically correlated with risk for anorexia and autism.
+For example, a tendency towards greater IQ is genetically correlated with risks for anorexia and autism.

 What does it all mean?

-Our goal in this work was to support the debate by providing empirical and principled evaluation of the expected outcomes of embryo screening.
+Our goal in this work was to support the debate by providing empirical and principled evaluation of the expected outcomes of embryo screening for traits.
 We hope that our results will contribute to an informed and balanced discussion.
-At the very least, our results could be used to regulate what may be advertised to consumers and to allow consumers to critically evaluate what may be offered.
+At the very least, our results could be used to regulate what may be advertised to consumers, and to allow consumers to critically evaluate what may be offered.